ZihengH63/zihengh63.github.io/Writings.md

 [Fundamental group of the circle via groupoids](https://zihengh63.github.io/Writings/Fundamental_group_of_the_circle_via_groupoids.pdf)

 Written for the second year essay module at Warwick.
-Supervisor: Jos\'e Rodrigo.
+Supervisor: José Rodrigo.